korlibs-archive/korio/README.md

 ### S3Vfs (Amazon S3 Vfs)

-In the korio-ext-amazon-s3 submodule, there is a Amazon S3 Client without external dependencies that is implemented as a VFS for convenience.
+In the korio-ext-amazon-s3 submodule, there is an Amazon S3 Client without external dependencies that is implemented as a VFS for convenience.

 ### PathInfo